 ‘It was Eve who tempted Adam in the Garden of Eden.
 Women are still the agent by which the Devil distracts men from the path of righteousness.
 Thank God that the teaching of our Holy Church identifies this so clearly.
 Even women of noble birth are the Devil’s agents.
 They seek marriages with powerful and influential men, but as soon as the marriage contract is sealed they set about using their new husbands’ contacts to find ever more powerful partners.
 It is part of the Devil’s plan that his agents should ultimately seek out the rulers of every state, and by seduction, undermine the discipline and commitment required for good government.
 It has been one of the Christian church’s major achievements to establish a culture which brings to mankind an awareness of the wickedness of women.’

+John kept silent during Ewan’s diatribe but now raised his eyebrows in astonishment.
+He could not keep himself from making his feelings known.
 ‘But that young girl who had her clothes ripped from her,’ he said, ‘surely that cannot be considered to be her fault?
-If we had not been there—’
+If we had not been there…’

 ‘How naive you are, John.
 It was all part of the plan of seduction.
 First, she showed false modesty.
 Then she tore herself away so that her breasts were revealed.
 Did you not notice that she returned to the room?
 Did you not notice that the eye of every man was drawn to her?
 Did you not notice that she smiled in appreciation of the attention?’
 He stopped as if these observations proved his case.

 John stood up and eyed Ewan carefully, wondering if this was merely an attempt to bait him.

+Ewan shrugged his shoulders and moved off, but as he left he could not resist a final challenge.
 ‘A man’s most precious possession is his chastity.
 It is women who conspire to rob him of it at every opportunity.’